 That’s okay.
 We’re here to support all New Zealanders.

-If you are transitioning through the Auckland Spinal Rehabilitation Unit (ASRU) or live in the Auckland region you will find our colleagues from TASC very helpful.
+If you are transitioning through the Auckland Spinal Rehabilitation Unit (ASRU) or live in the Auckland region you will find our colleagues from Spinal Support NZ very helpful.

 Can I help too?

 - Offer to support or answer the occasional question from someone new to life in or around SCI.